 I am an experienced Data Scientist with a history of developing and deploying operational analytics.
 Skilled in statistical and analytic programming (R and Python), Systems Engineering, Life Cycle Cost Analysis, Operational Planning, and Quantitative Analytics.
-Strong engineering professional with a Master of Science focused in Industrial Engineering from the University of Washington.
-Currently I am a Ph.D. candidate in Stanford University’s Decision and Risk Analysis program.
-My public work projects can be found at MatrixDS, LinkedIn, and Github.
+Strong engineering professional with a Master of Science focused in Industrial Engineering from the University of Washington and a Ph.D. from Stanford University’s Decision and Risk Analysis program.
+My public projects can be found at MatrixDS, LinkedIn, and Github.

 Led effort to develop and deploy the Army's first operational big data platform

 Built a suite of cyber analytics that leveraged applied statistics for behavioral threat detection

 Designed a data scientist innovation environment inside of the core cyber analytic platform

 Systems Engineering Analyst June 11 - June 14 West Point, NY: Systems Engineering and Operations Research analyst responsible for executing professional research and decision analysis for a broad range of clients.
 Worked for the prestigious Operations Research Center (ORCEN) within the Department of Systems Engineering at West Point.

 Conducted applied research on budgeting requirements process for the Office of the Army Chief of Staff for Installation Management

 Conducted key course of action and cost benefit analysis in the formation of the Army Cyber Institute